February 24, 2014 – Monday – Kailua-Kona, the Big Island of Hawaii

 Cruise ships are a study in contrasts.
 This morning as I walk through the casino where the bells are ringing and the smokers are puffing; I hear hymns being sung in the next room; people are quietly reading or playing board games in the library; and finally the jewellery store is having a 40% off sale and draw, so crowds are gathering for that event in the retail area.
 I see a single dolphin jumping in the ocean this morning as I walk the Lower Promenade Deck for exercise.

-There is a beautiful sunset this evening, however sea fog obscures any possibility of seeing the green flash.
+There is a beautiful sunset this evening, however sea fog obscures any possibility of seeing the green flash (see banner photo above).
 It is Formal Night, so we have a late dinner in La Fontaine main dining room.
 My friends and I enjoy some Robert Mondavi white wine, and I have a rack of lamb done to perfection.
 The service is impeccable.
 As we finish our desserts, the captain announces that we are diverting to Salaverry/Trujillo for a medical emergency for someone needing shore-based treatment.
 We will dock at 11PM this evening, and then resume our course to Ecuador.
 He does not foresee any problems arriving in Guayaquil on time the day after tomorrow.

 Dec 8, 2011 – Thursday – Day 18 – At sea

 I go to breakfast in La Fontaine the main dining room and am seated with a couple from San Diego, who have taken many cruises with Holland America.
 Their last cruise was 65 days around the Pacific Rim on the Amsterdam, which is a ship they prefer over the other Holland America ships – “better run” is their comment.
 There are many people aboard who prefer the longer cruises.